SivanSakthivel/QueryLens/README.md

-# PostgreSQL Query Plan Optimizer 🚀
+# QueryLens 🔍

+**See through the complexity of PostgreSQL queries with AI-powered visualization and optimization.**

-An intelligent, full-stack application designed to visualize, analyze, and optimize PostgreSQL query execution plans using advanced AI.
+An intelligent, full-stack application that transforms PostgreSQL query execution plans into interactive visualizations and actionable insights using Google Gemini AI.

 ![Project Status](https://img.shields.io/badge/status-active-success.svg)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)